HuongDang-Miley/-Riffy-Proposal/README.md

 # Weight Tracking App
-An app that takes user current weight and goal weight and return how many calories they should intake a day as well as how long they can achieve the goal.
+An app that takes user current weight and goal weight and returns how many calories they should take a day as well as how long they can achieve the goal.

 * User enter:
 1. Height